$Z_3$ and $(\times Z_3)^3$ symmetry protected topological paramagnets: Classification of SPT states via cohomologies

 However, for $\omega_3^{ijk}$ that is not the case:

 Thus, $\omega_3^{ijk}$ is not a coboundary.
 Unfortunately, the remaining six nontrivial 3-cocycles cannot be shown to be nontrivial as straightforwardly.
 Computations show that \bea \omega^{i}_3(n_1,n_2,n_3) = \varepsilon^{n^{(i)}_1 n^{(i)}_2 n^{(i)}_3 \big( n^{(i)}_2+ n^{(i)}_3\big)}, \qquad i=1,2,3 \ena are not coboundaries.
-However, using Eq.~(\ref{cochain-4}) one can check that its boundary is $\delta\omega^{i}_3(n_1,n_2,n_3,n_4)=1$.
+However, using Eq.~(\ref{cochain-4}), one can check that its boundary is $\delta\omega^{i}_3(n_1,n_2,n_3,n_4)=1$.
 Hence, it is a nontrivial cocycle.
 There are 3 different cocycles of this type.

-Another three nontrivial cocycles can be written in the form \bea \omega^{ij}_3(n_1,n_2,n_3) =\varepsilon^{n^{(i)}_1n^{(j)}_2 n^{(j)}_3\big( n^{(j)}_2 + n^{(j)}_3\big)}. \ena They are not exact and by use of formula (\ref{cochain-4}) for coboundary one can check that $\delta \omega_3^{ij}=1$.
+Another three nontrivial cocycles can be written in the form \bea \omega^{ij}_3(n_1,n_2,n_3) =\varepsilon^{n^{(i)}_1n^{(j)}_2 n^{(j)}_3\big( n^{(j)}_2 + n^{(j)}_3\big)}. \ena They are not exact, and by use of formula (\ref{cochain-4}) for coboundary, one can check that $\delta \omega_3^{ij}=1$.
 Hence, considering the different pairs of colors $(i,j)$ with $i<j$, we get another three nontrivial cocycles.
 As per the above discussion, altogether we have $1+3+3=7$ nontrivial cocycles defined by Eqs.~(\ref{3-cocycle-1}, \ref{3-cocycle-2}, \ref{3-cocycle-3}).
 This is in complete agreement with the Eq.~\eqref{H3Z3^3}.
 It is left to check that those cocycles constitute a system of linearly independent elements of $H^3$.
 Note that we can split the vector spaces $C^k$ of $k$-cocycles into subspaces formed by polynomials with monomials consisting of given colors:

 For example, $C^k_{(ij)}$ is spanned by monomials each of which contains both $n^{(i)}_k$ and $n^{(j)}_l$ for some $k$ and $l$.
-Forms in $C^k_{()}$ must be constant, thus $C^k_{()}$ is trivial and is spanned by a constant form.
+Forms in $C^k_{()}$ must be constant.
+Thus, $C^k_{()}$ is trivial and is spanned by a constant form.
 The coboundary operator $\delta: C^k \to C^{k+1}$ splits into operators acting between corresponding subgroups of $C_k$:

 Thus, we can split the $k$-dimensional cohomology groups into a direct product of groups